Waziup/waziup.io-old/content/documentation/installation/configure-vamp.md

 For each cluster and service port within the same cluster a gateway is created - this is exactly as one that can be created using Gateway API.
 That means specific conditions and weights can be applied on traffic to/from cluster services - A/B testing and canary releases support.
-`vamp.operation.gateway.port-range` is range of port values that can be used for these cluster/port gateways.
+`waziup.operation.gateway.port-range` is range of port values that can be used for these cluster/port gateways.
-These ports need to be available on all Vamp Gateway Agent hosts.
+These ports need to be available on all waziup Gateway Agent hosts.

 ## Environment variables

 Each configuration parameter can be replaced by an environment variable.
 Environment variables have precedence over configuration from `application.conf` or system properties.
-Read more about [environment variables](/documentation/using-vamp/environment-variables/).
+Read more about [environment variables](/documentation/using-waziup/environment-variables/).

 ### Environment variable names
 Environment variable names are based on the configuration parameter name converted to upper case.
 All non-alphanumerics should be replaced by an underscore `_`

 ```
-vamp.info.message           ⇒ VAMP_INFO_MESSAGE
+waziup.info.message           ⇒ waziup_INFO_MESSAGE
-vamp.gateway-driver.timeout ⇒ VAMP_GATEWAY_DRIVER_TIMEOUT
+waziup.gateway-driver.timeout ⇒ waziup_GATEWAY_DRIVER_TIMEOUT
 ```

 {{< note title="What next?" >}}
 * Follow the [getting started tutorials](/documentation/tutorials/)
-* You can read in depth about [using Vamp](/documentation/using-vamp/artifacts/) or browse the [API reference](/documentation/api/api-reference/) or [CLI reference](/documentation/cli/cli-reference/) docs.
+* You can read in depth about [using waziup](/documentation/using-waziup/artifacts/) or browse the [API reference](/documentation/api/api-reference/) or [CLI reference](/documentation/cli/cli-reference/) docs.
 {{< /note >}}